 The male and female can be told apart by the male chest marking indicating that he is wearing a tuxedo (bow tie and belt) and the female chest markings showing her wearing a bra.

 They feed on small fish, dragonflies and dragonfly nymphs.
 They are often seen hovering high in the sky before diving to catch a fish.

+The juvenile has buff cloloured edges to the feathers.
 We have observed them in Intaka at Rietvlei and in the Kruger National Park.